NVIDIA/NeMo/docs/source/features/parallelisms.rst

 Expert Parallelism
 ^^^^^^^^^^^^^^^^^^
-**Expert Paralellim (EP)** is a type of model parallelism that distributes experts of an MoE across GPUs.
+**Expert Parallelism (EP)** is a type of model parallelism that distributes experts of an MoE across GPUs.

 .. image:: ../nlp/nemo_megatron/images/ep.png
     :align: center